Paperwork For Puppy Sale

 If the certificates are available when the puppies are ready to leave, it's advisable to check that the names and dates on the registration certificate match those given on the Pedigree.

-It's also advisable to check that the breeder's details on the registration certificate are indeed those for your breeder, and that they're not selling the puppies on behalf of someone else!
+It's also advisable to check that the breeder's details on the registration certificate are indeed those of your breeder and that they're not selling the puppies on behalf of someone else!

 Vaccination Card

-Your puppy will need to be vaccinated against the following infectious diseases:
+Your puppy must be vaccinated against the following infectious diseases:

 • Canine Distemper